 Linda had trouble sleeping at night.
 She often stayed up well past midnight and would still have difficulty falling asleep.
 She slept lightly and would wake easily at the slightest disturbance.
 This was fine when she was in her twenties but as she approached her mid-forties she had a demanding, stressful job with a lot of responsibility and decided that she needed more sleep.

 There were two interventions that made the difference.
 First we used a NLP technique to install a new habit relating to Linda’s bedtime routine.
 Instead of looking anxiously at the clock and berating herself for not being sleepy, she began to find relaxing things to do and allow herself to ‘wind down’ naturally.

 This certainly helped, but the real breakthrough came when she identified that her habit of staying awake was linked to a distressing childhood experience of the family home being burgled during the night.
 She realised that since then she had been ‘on watch’ every night to make sure that the same thing didn’t happen again.

 By addressing this emotional history, Linda was able to let go of the need to stay awake and began to sleep long and deeply every night.

-These are just a few examples of how NLP can be used to support healing, break the habits associated with psychosomatic symptoms and address the underlying causes of health concerns.
 If you would like to discuss how NLP could be used to help you improve your own health please call me.
 There is no charge for an initial discussion and you will be given a full estimate of the required investment of time and money before proceeding with any coaching.